Cloud-based field service softwareOur blog Field Service Management Field service trends: What to expect, how to respond

 Connecting dots to the bigger picture

-In the United States, there’s a critical shortage of field service professionals.
+In the United States and Latin America, there’s a critical shortage of field service professionals.
 This trend was in motion leading up the pandemic, according to a Deloitte report.

 Assistive technology is the pathway to “help generate powerful operational and financial gains,” says Deloitte.